Mitsui & Co. (U.S.A.), Inc.

 - WestSide Baby, Seattle: “Diaper Bank”

-- Yu-Ai Kai Japanese American Community Senior Service of San Jose, CA: "Transportation: Powered by," "Nutrition: No Hungry Senior," and “Caregivers Support Group”
+- Yu-Ai Kai Japanese American Community Senior Service of San Jose, CA: "Transportation," "Nutrition: No Hungry Senior," and “Caregivers Support Group”

 Arts & Culture